-Form DR-15TDT (Local Option Transient Rental Tax Rates [Tourist Development Tax Rates]) is available at floridarevenue.com/forms in the Sales and Use Tax section.
-It provides a listing of county local option transient rental rates and whether the local option tax is collected by the county or by the Department of Revenue.
+Form DR-15TDT, available on the Department's website, provides a listing of county local option transient rental rates and whether the local option tax is collected by the county or by the Department of Revenue.

 Column 1.
 Gross Sales - Enter the total gross amounts (rental charges) charged for transient rentals only.
 Do not include tax collected in gross sales.